ReaperOAK/KCAdashboard/public/api/endpoints/notifications/docs.md

 # KCAdashboard API – Notifications Endpoints Documentation

+## July 2025 Notification System Refactor

+- All notification endpoints now use the centralized NotificationService for sending, deleting, and managing notifications.
+- All user IDs and input data are sanitized and validated for security.
+- All endpoints set CORS and JSON headers, and log errors for easier debugging.
+- Notification categories are standardized and all logic respects user preferences.
+- See CONTRIBUTING.md for coding standards and notification requirements.

 ## Overview

 The `notifications` endpoints folder provides the backend API for all notification-related features in KCAdashboard.
 These PHP files enable sending, receiving, managing, and customizing notifications for users and admins.
 The endpoints support workflows for real-time alerts, preference management, and notification templates.